Vinay-koli/K-mean-using-Mall-customer-dataset-/README.md

 # K-mean-using-Mall-customer-dataset-
 Solving Mall customers data using K-mean Cluster.
 This data is an Unsupervised data which will solved using K-mean Cluster algorithm
+In this project there is an raw dataset of customers in that there are mentioned who come regularly to mall.
+The data is divided into gender, age, Annual Income (in $), & Spending Score (1-100).
+The client wanted to segregate those customers who come regularly, and buy things so that he can recommend them for other discounts or sale in future.
+Hence so this project we have solved the data using K-Mean Cluster.
+We have divided the dataset into 5 parts for the client to understand i.e. Standard, Target, Carefull, Sensible & Careless.